michaelcourcy/enterprise-blueprints/dh2i/readme.md

 When you'll need to restore you will restore the `.bak` file in the `current` directory.
 And this is how the restore action is by default implemented in the blueprint.

 But if you need to restore on a specific PIT then you'll have to do it manually.
-First execute the restore with kastend and manuall restore the `.bak` file in the `previous` directory and use the `.trn` file to restore with a PIT.
+First execute the restore with kasten and manually restore the `.bak` file in the `previous` directory and use the `.trn` file to restore with a PIT.

 For instance let's imagine you have a 2 hours frequency backup we create this succeeding backups
 ```